 Anytime I’m a guest at an event, I aim to delight my host and be invited back next year.
 To do this, I make sure my message fits the goals of the event.
 I promote literacy and reading when at a library sponsored event.
 I promote health and wellness when manning a booth at a health fair.
 Before you leave, ask the host if they received any feedback on your booth.
 If that feedback is positive, ask to come back next year.

 Plan to dress similarly to the other vendors and attendees at the event.
 If you’re attending a business expo, a dry cleaned pair of slacks and a dress shirt might be perfect.
-If you have a booth at a local summer festival, appearing in uniform might help attract attention.
+Do you have a booth at a local summer festival?
+Then appearing in uniform might help attract attention.
 If you’re not sure, ask the event host how most people dressed last year.

 Having the right team at community events can help make attendees feel more comfortable visiting your booth.
 Try to include team members that your audience can identify with.
 If you are attending a festival aimed at children, consider having a junior team of 3-6 do a 1-minute demo once an hour to draw families and kids to your booth.